What is coming out? Telling someone that I am different from the norm.

 We all do it.
-I say all this because I know most people upon meeting me will assume, I am “straight”.
+I say all this because I know most people upon meeting me will assume I’m straight.

 Coming out isn’t something I do every day.
-I don’t boldly tell someone I have just met: “Hey, I am Alyce, and I am gay.
+I don’t boldly tell someone I’ve just met: “Hey, I’m Alyce, and I’m gay.
 I wanted you to know.”

 Yet there are times when I do find the need to share that I am a lesbian.
 I remember coming out to my Uncle Stanley.
 As you know, he was like a second father to us.
 I talked to him and Aunt Mary Lou quite frequently once I moved to Georgia.

-I don’t remember if I called them or they called me, but we talked the next day.
+I don’t remember if I called them back or they called me, but we talked the next day.
 They asked what I was doing on a Friday night.
 I told them I had gone out on a date.
-Now, as a person who was not yet ready to come out to my aunt and uncle, I used a very gender neutral vocabulary.
+Now, as a person who was not yet ready to come out to my aunt and uncle, I used a very gender-neutral vocabulary.

 You also must worry about coming out at work.
 You may not want to since you can be fired for being gay.
-My first job in Georgia – I lost because I wanted to be openly gay at work and they didn’t want any openly gay people working there.
+I lost my first job in Georgia because I wanted to be openly gay at work and they didn’t want any openly gay people working there.

 I will say this led me to include questions about my ability to be openly gay at work during future job interviews.
 I can honestly say I didn’t declare I was gay to all the other employees when I was hired.
 I just let it happen when it happened, but at least I knew I wasn’t going to lose this job just because I am a lesbian.

 Coming out is an on-going process that can take place at any time for the rest of my life.
 Really?
-Yes, really!
-As long as society sees a me and assumes I need a man in my life, there will be always come circumstances where I will need to clarify a situation and “come out”.
+Yes, really.
+As long as society sees me and assumes I need a man in my life, there will be always come circumstances where I will need to clarify a situation and come out.